 The research also found that half of those with a visible difference reported that they experienced hostile behaviours, like stares and bullying.
 This increase has been steadily rising since 2019 when a third of people reported these experiences.

 Through our Visible Hate campaign, we speak out to call for an end to appearance-related hate crimes, incidents and abuse.

 On this page, we discuss the abuse faced by many people with a visible difference.
 We explain what hate crimes and hate incidents are, and how to report them, plus how you can get involved in our campaign to help put an end to Visible Hate.

 Millions of people have watched our campaign film, raising awareness of appearance-related hate crime and abuse:

-In January 2020 we published independent research which revealed that:
+Our latest independent research revealed that:

 Have you, or someone you know, experienced abuse or harassment because of a visible difference?
 You don’t have to deal with these experiences alone.